devonwt/usrp-sciprog/day1/1-terminal-and-cmd-line.md

     $ ls /bin
     [          chmod      date       domainname expr       ksh        ln         mv         pwd        sh         sync       unlink bash       cp         dd         echo       hostname   launchctl  ls         pax        rm         sleep      tcsh       wait4path cat        csh        df         ed         kill       link       mkdir      ps         rmdir      stty       test       zsh

 Aha!
-So all of those commands we were playing with above are just executable programs that like in a path that `Bash` knows about.
+So all of those commands we were playing with above are just executable programs that live in a path that `Bash` knows about.
 You can add other paths to your `$PATH` variable to make `Bash` aware of other program locations. __But beware__: if you accidentally delete the contents of the variable, it can be a huge pain to fix!

 ## Text editors (for making quick changes)